-All Department of Counseling graduate classes in Fall 2021 will meet using Zoom.
-You should have received the Zoom link from your instructor prior to class.
+If you are enrolled in an online class, you should have received the Zoom link from your instructor prior to class.
 Please make sure you are in a space where you can attend and engage with your class and instructor.
 You will need stable internet and some privacy.
 Most faculty will hold office hours through Zoom

-You can set up meetings through Zoom (e.g., group projects, etc.) Tutorial - https://athelp.sfsu.edu/hc/en-us/articles/217643657-Getting-started-with-Zoom
+You can set up meetings through Zoom (e.g., group projects, etc.)

+Tutorial - Getting started with Zoom